Nollau Institute Registration Opens

-The highly interactive institute combines the best in adult education and leadership training, and is grounded in a fundamental appreciation of faith heritage and spiritual formation.
+Open to leaders from CHHSM ministries and partnering organizations, the Nollau Institute combines the best in adult education and leadership training, grounded in a fundamental appreciation of faith heritage and spiritual formation.
 The institute is named after Louis Edward Nollau, a 19th-century missionary and preacher, and founder of several CHHSM ministries.